uzobola/microblog_EC2_deployment/README.md

 11. In Jenkins, install the "OWASP Dependency-Check" plug-in

     a.
-Navigating to "Manage Jenkins" > "Plugins" > "Available plugins" .
+Navigate to "Manage Jenkins" > "Plugins" > "Available plugins" > Search and install

  	b.
 Then configure it by navigating to "Manage Jenkins" > "Tools" > "Add Dependency-Check > Name: "DP-Check" > check "install automatically" > Add Installer: "Install from github.com"